Lubenz007/lubenz007.github.io/_posts/2023-04-22-Aztfexport.md

 c:\winget install azure-cli
 ```
 ## Login to Azure
-This was the part i struggled with, where is the config file.
-It was to simple, login to Azure with Azure Cli and then select the subscription i wanted to export from.
-Terraform,Terraformer and aztfexport will use the same subscription as Azure Cli.
+This was the part I struggled with: where is the config file?
+It was too simple: login to Azure with Azure Cli and then select the subscription I wanted to export from.
+Terraform, Terraformer, and aztfexport will use the same subscription as Azure Cli.
-> So if you try to export and failed to run, you need to login to Azure Cli
+> So if you try to export and it fails to run, you need to login to Azure Cli.
 {: .prompt-tip }

 ```powershell